Derived Hecke algebra and cohomology of arithmetic groups: Setup for patching

 \end{lemma}

-\proof We first verify that the second assertion follows from the first: if $q$ is part of a Taylor-Wiles datum of level $n$, the discriminant \eqref{Disc_def} inside $\mathrm{H}_K$ is automatically invertible on $H^*(Y(1), k)_{\mathfrak{m}}$ and so also on $H^*(Y(1), S)_{\mathfrak{m}}$ (then the same assertions for $Y_0(q)$ by the local-global compatibility just discussed).
-We then get \eqref{Twloc} by ``localization at $\mathfrak{m}$'' (taking a little care because the Hecke algebra for $Y_0(q)$ and $Y(1)$ are not quite identically defined, the former omitting the prime above $q$).
+\proof The assertion that \eqref{Twloc} is an isomorphism follows from the assertion that \eqref{juin} is an isomorphism by ``localization at $\mathfrak{m}$'' (taking a little care because the Hecke algebra for $Y_0(q)$ and $Y(1)$ are not quite identically defined, the former omitting the prime above $q$.
+For a more detailed treatment of this point, please see \cite[Lemma 6.20]{KT}).